MicrosoftDocs/cpp-docs/docs/ide/using-the-visual-studio-ide-for-cpp-desktop-development.md

   - "zh-tw"
 ---
 # Using the Visual Studio IDE for C++ Desktop Development

-The [!INCLUDE[vsprvs](../assembler/masm/includes/vsprvs_md.md)] Integrated Development Environment (IDE) offers a set of tools that help you write and modify code, and also detect and correct errors.
+The Visual Studio Integrated Development Environment (IDE) offers a set of features that help you manage large and small code projects, write and refactor your code, and detect and correct errors by using both static analysis and powerful debugging tools.
+This set of articles is designed to walk you through each step you'll need to manage your projects, write, test, and debug your code, and then deploy it to another computer.

- In the articles in this section of the documentation, you create a standard C++ program and test its functionality by using features in [!INCLUDE[vsprvs](../assembler/masm/includes/vsprvs_md.md)].
-The basic program that you create tracks how many players are playing different card games.

- Here are the articles:
+## Prerequisites

+If you haven't installed Visual Studio yet, now is the time.
+To get Visual Studio, you can download it from [Visual Studio Downloads](http://www.visualstudio.com/downloads/download-visual-studio-vs.aspx).
+Be sure to include the Visual C++ development tools when you install Visual Studio, because they are not installed by default.
+For more information about how to install Visual Studio, see []().

+These walkthroughs assume that you have installed Visual Studio and the Visual C++ language and components required for Windows Desktop development.
+We also assume you understand the fundamentals of the C++ language.
+If you need to learn C++, there are many books and web resources available.
+One good place to start is the [Get Started](https://isocpp.org/get-started) page of the Standard C++ Foundation website.

+Once your Visual Studio installation is complete, you are ready to continue.

+## Get Started

+To get started using the Visual Studio IDE to build C++ apps, work through each of these topics in order.
+Each one builds on the work you completed in the previous topics:

 -   [Walkthrough: Working with Projects and Solutions (C++)](../ide/walkthrough-working-with-projects-and-solutions-cpp.md)